Kitchen & Bath Market Index (KBMI)

-- Future industry outlook remains positive.
-The industry is still more positive on future conditions (69 index reading) than on current conditions (63 index reading), but 2019 sales growth expectations moderate downward due to declining per sale revenue and rising material and labor costs.
+- Future industry outlook has turned optimistic.
+The industry is now considerably more positive on future conditions (61.9 index reading) than on current conditions (31.3 index reading), and 2020 sales growth expectations have strengthened as businesses have adapted to changes and challenges in the marketplace.

-- The industry now expects 4.7% full-year sales growth in 2019, down slightly from 5.4% expected growth reported by NKBA members last quarter.
+- The industry now expects a -4.4% full-year sales decline in 2020, a significant improvement from the -13.7% full-year sales decline expectation reported by NKBA members last quarter.

 About NKBA and John Burns Real Estate Consulting

 About the National Kitchen & Bath Association and the Kitchen & Bath Industry Show

 The National Kitchen & Bath Association (NKBA) is the not-for-profit trade association that owns the Kitchen & Bath Industry Show® (KBIS), as part of Design & Construction Week® (DCW).
 With more than 10,000 member companies representing tens of thousands of members in all segments of the kitchen and bath industry, the NKBA has educated and led the industry since the association’s founding in 1963.
 The NKBA envisions a world where everyone enjoys safe, beautiful and functional kitchen and bath spaces.
 The mission of the NKBA is to inspire, lead and empower the kitchen and bath industry through the creations of certifications, marketplaces and networks.
 For more information, visit NKBA.org or call 1-800-THE-NKBA (843-6522).